-You can explore information related to Desoxyn abuse and stimulant abuse, in general, to gain a better understanding of the larger issue and how your loved one is affected.
-First, note that your loved one may also be abusing methamphetamine that is illicitly manufactured, which may produce more intense and unpredictable effects than Desoxyn itself 4.
-They may also use other prescription stimulants, such as Adderall, or illicit drugs like cocaine in place of Desoxyn when it is not available, and thus give rise to additional symptoms.
-For more information on symptoms you might come across, see our Overview on Stimulants Abuse page.
+You can explore information related to Desoxyn abuse and stimulant abuse in general to gain a better understanding of the larger issue and how your loved one is affected.
+First, note that your loved one may also be abusing methamphetamine that is illicitly manufactured, which may produce more intense and unpredictable effects than Desoxyn itself.4 They may also use other prescription stimulants, such as Adderall, or illicit drugs like cocaine in place of Desoxyn when it is not available, giving rise to additional symptoms.

 Practice communication.
 Now is the time to approach your loved one.
 To do so, come from a position of love, support, and encouragement to increase your chances of success.
 Be aware that your loved one may not be honest with you because of the shame, fear, anger, and denial associated with their drug use.

 - Stay calm and patient.
 Being angry or judgmental will lead to defensiveness from your loved one.